forbiddenname/SEDTM-REI/README.md

 # SEDTM-REI
-code for Semantic Enhanced Digital Twin Modeling of Robot-Environment Interaction with Event-Driven Dynamic updating.
+code for Semantic Enhanced Digital Twin System for Robot-Environment Interaction Monitoring

 The TD_ unity includes graphic model, physical model, semantic space visualization and data receiving program with TCP / IP.
 All programs are written in C#